TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 *Technical Compatibility: The BMS must be compatible with the vehicle’s electrical system which is currently being designed for the Zero Motor's battery, ensuring seamless integration.

 <h2>Comparative Analysis of Potential Solutions- Dylan </h2>
+The formula sae event has many regulations regarding the battery and battery management system and while they do constrain options for they also help guide system design.
+Additionally, the battery and battery management system under design must mimick the Zero Motor's battery so that it may be used on the current vehicle.
+<h3> Battery(accumulator)</h3>

+<h4> Battery segments</h4>
+<h5> Battery Cells </h5>
+In order to obtain similar electrical charectoristics to the Zero Motor's battery we will need to use lithium ion cells in the battery.
+Zero motors uses a lithium nickel manganese cobalt (LiNiMnCoO2) which is produced by Farasis.[1]
+Lithium cobalt has a higher energy density at the cost of battery life and reusability.[1]

+<h5> </h5>

 While this team could solve the battery management system of the Zero Motor’s 2022 battery, this project is already being developed by the current ECE capstone team.
 As such, this is not an option for this group.